commitspark/graphql-api/README.md

 ## Reading data

 The `request` argument of `postGraphQL()` expects a conventional GraphQL query and supports query variables as well as introspection.
-Contentlab also transparently resolves references between @Entry-annotated content entries (see below), allowing for retrieval of complex data in a single query.
+Commitspark also transparently resolves references between @Entry-annotated content entries (see below), allowing for retrieval of complex data in a single query.

 ### Generated queries